Default S3 method

 fixed-base (direct) elementary indexes.
 For the latter, chainable

-so that no subsequent methods assume that a
+should be set to FALSE so that no subsequent methods assume that a

 chained calculation should be used.

-By default, missing price relatives in x
+By default, missing price relatives in x will propagate throughout

 the index calculation.
-Ignoring missing values with na.rm = TRUE
+Ignoring missing values with na.rm = TRUE is

 the same as overall mean (parental) imputation, and needs to be explicitly

-set in the call to elementary_index()
+set in the call to elementary_index().
+Explicit imputation of missing

 relatives, and especially imputation of missing prices, should be done prior

-to calling elementary_index()
+to calling elementary_index().

 Indexes based on nested generalized means, like the Fisher index (and